-1.1 The Council, like many public authorities, is governed by the Regulation of Investigatory Powers Act 2000 (RIPA).
+- 1.1 The Council, like many public authorities, is governed by the Regulation of Investigatory Powers Act 2000 (RIPA).
 This Act ensures that public authorities comply with their obligations under the Human Rights Act when undertaking investigations which may interfere with the rights of individuals.
-The Act introduces safeguards on activities such as surveillance undertaken by public bodies.

-1.2 The Audit, Governance and Standards Committee has now been given responsibility for RIPA matters.
-This will involve receiving quarterly reports on any activities which have been authorised under RIPA.
+The Act introduces safeguards on activities such as surveillance undertaken by public bodies. - 1.2 The Audit, Governance and Standards Committee has now been given responsibility for RIPA matters.
+This will involve the Committee in reviewing the Council's Policy Statement from time to time and receiving quarterly reports on any activities which have been authorised under RIPA.